ryanjbaxter/bluegreen/README.md

    -d "UP"
 ```

-After that `POST` request you can check Eureka again and the status should
+Once you make the `POST` request you can check Eureka again and the status should
 now be `UP`.

 Now lets bring the frontend app up.
 First build an executable jar.